nat-coutoune/BioPython_XMeeting/README.md

 **Day 3: Sequence Similarity Search with BLAST (`Bio.Blast.NCBIWWW` and `Bio.Blast.NCBIXML`)**
 This day focused on one of the most widely used tools in bioinformatics: BLAST.
 We concentrated on performing online BLAST searches using `Bio.Blast.NCBIWWW` and XML file accession using `Bio.Blast.NCBIXML`.
 We learned how to submit query sequences (nucleotide or protein) to NCBI's web service, specify search parameters (like E-value and database), and parse the XML output to extract meaningful results such as hit titles, accession numbers, E-values, and alignment details.

-**Day 4: Project Work: Integrating Biopython Tools** On our final day, we testedd new skills with a hands-on project.
+**Day 4: Project Work: Integrating Biopython Tools**
+On our final day, we testedd new skills with a hands-on project.
 We worked on challenges that required to integrate `Bio.Entrez`, `Bio.SeqIO`, and `Bio.Blast`.
 These projects was designed to simulate (small-scale) real-world bioinformatics scenarios, such as annotating an unknown gene, comparing protein families across species, or batch-processing sequence identification.
 This day was about applying your knowledge to solve biological questions programmatically and reinforcing your understanding of Biopython's capabilities.

 ## **About PyLadies Bioinformática**

-This mini-course is proudly organized by [PyLadies Bioinformática](https://www.instagram.com/pyladiesbioinfo/), a group of the global PyLadies community dedicated to empowering women and other gender minorities in the Python programming language within the fascinating field of Bioinformatics.
-Our group fosters a supportive and inclusive environment where members can learn, share knowledge, and collaborate on projects at the intersection of biology and computation.
-Through workshops, study groups, and events like this mini-course, PyLadies Bioinformática aims to lower barriers to entry in bioinformatics and strengthen our community's technical skills.
+This mini-course is proudly organized by [PyLadies Bioinformática](https://www.instagram.com/pyladiesbioinfo/), a group of the global PyLadies **community dedicated to empowering women and other gender minorities in the Python** programming language within the fascinating field of **Bioinformatics**.
+Our group fosters a supportive and inclusive environment where members can **learn, share knowledge, and collaborate on projects** at the intersection of biology and computation.
+Through workshops, study groups, and events like this mini-course, **PyLadies Bioinformática aims to lower barriers to entry in bioinformatics and strengthen our community's technical skills**.
 We believe in learning by doing and supporting each other's growth in this exciting interdisciplinary domain.

 ## Team